 London Overground

-The London Overground service, managed by TfL, operates around the central London area connecting east, north, west and south-west London.
-It’s the orange and white colour-coded line on the underground map.
+The London Overground service operates around the central London area connecting east, north, west and south-west London.
+It used to be the orange and white colour-coded line.
+It has now been renamed and each separate line has a different name and colour:

 View a map of the London Overground (pdf)